prStudentka/aio_bot/README.md

-# Telegram bot have a many functions for playing with him
+# Telegram bot for fun

 #### About
 - echo bot